2018–19 South Challenge Cup: Third round

 The third round took place on Saturday 13 October 2018, although five matches were postponed until the fourth round date.
 The draw was made at Hampden Park on Friday 21 September 2018.

 Fourth round

 The fourth round took place on Saturday 10 November 2018, although due to postponements three ties were held at a later date.

 Draw

-The draw was made at Hampden Park on 17 October 2018 by John Gold of the Scottish Schools Football Association and Fiona McIntyre of the Scottish Womens Football Association.
+The draw was made at Hampden Park on 17 October 2018 by John Gold of the Scottish Schools Football Association and Fiona McIntyre of the Scottish Women's Football Association.

 Teams in Italics were not known at the time of the draw.
 Teams in Bold advanced to the quarter-finals.

 Matches

 Quarter-finals

 The quarter-finals took place on Saturday 2 March 2019.

 Draw

 The draw was made at Hampden Park on 14 November 2018.

 Teams in Italics were not known at the time of the draw.
 Teams in Bold advanced to the semi-finals.